GianPiR/GianPiR/README.md

 ### Hi there 👋

-Back-end Developer on Riderize 🚴 <br>
+Back-End Developer on Riderize 🚴 <br>
 Studying Computer Science on IFC - Rio do Sul <br>
 Santa Catarina - Brazil <br>